snishizawa/libretto/README.md

 # libretto

 An open cell library characterization.
-Current version support timing characterization of combinational cells.
+Current version support timing characterization of combinational cells and sequential cells.

-Support for timing characterization of sequential cells is TBA.
-Also, support for power characterization is TBA.
+Support for power characterization is TBA.